vkhatri/chef-repo/README.md

 Data bag can be created as a chef dsl .rb file or a .json file.

-For more information read out "http://docs.opscode.com/essentials_data_bags.html".
+For more information read out [essentials data bags].

 Chef Cookbooks / Recipes